New York City Birth Injury Lawyer

 When you hire us, our fee is based on the ultimate amount recovered, not the amount of time we spend on your case.
 We will try to resolve your case as quickly as possible, taking into account your family’s situation and needs, without sacrificing the value of your claim for a fast settlement.

-Get a Free Consultation with a New York City Birth Injury Lawyer at Rosenbaum & Rosenbaum, P.C.
+Get a Free Consultation with a New York City Medical Malpractice Lawyer at Rosenbaum & Rosenbaum, P.C.

 The NYC birth injury lawyers at Rosenbaum & Rosenbaum, P.C. are compassionate and driven legal advocates for parents and families dealing with birth injuries.
 We offer a free and private consultation to review your case.
 If we represent you, we will not charge any fees unless we recover money for you.
 Contact us at (212) 969-8606.